cambiotraining/hpc-intro/materials/04-software.md

 - The syntax to create a new environment is: `mamba create --name ENV`
 - Go to [anaconda.org](https://anaconda.org/) and search for "bowtie2" to confirm it is available through _Mamba_ and which software _channel_ it is provided from.
 - The syntax to install packages is: `mamba install --channel CHANNEL-NAME --name ENVIRONMENT-NAME SOFTWARE-NAME`.
-- Remember to activate your environment first with `mamba activate bioinformatics`.
 :::

 :::{.callout-answer}